 Stream ciphers work byte by byte on a data stream.
 RC4, in particular, is a variable key-size stream cipher using 64-bit and 128-bit sizes.
-The cipher uses a permutation and two 8-bit index-pointers to generate the keystream.
-The permutation itself is done with the Key Scheduling Algorithm (KSA) that then is entered into a Pseudo-Random Generation Algorithm (PRG), which generates a bitstream.
+The cipher uses a permutation and two 8-bit index pointers to generate the keystream.
+The permutation itself is done with the Key Scheduling Algorithm (KSA) and then is entered into a Pseudo-Random Generation Algorithm (PRG), which generates a bitstream.

 The pseudorandom stream that the RC4 generates is as long as the plaintext stream.
 Then through the Exclusive Or (X-OR) operation, the stream and the plaintext generate the ciphertext.
 Unlike stream ciphers, block ciphers separate plaintext into different blocks.
 Then it attaches to the blocks the plaintext and performs encryption on the blocks.